-The Sounds have many island nature reserves and beaches nestled amongst dense native bush.
+The Sounds have many island nature reserves and beaches nestled among dense native bush.
 With no roads into the area, it’s truly remote, but has been occupied for over 800 years by Māori, the sheltered Sounds providing safe haven for seafarers.

-Queen Charlotte Sound is the most eastern sound of the Marlborough Sounds, situated at the South Island’s northern tip.
+- Queen Charlotte Sound is the most eastern sound of the Marlborough Sounds, situated at the South Island’s northern tip.

-Spend two hours on the water.
+- Spend two hours on the water.

-Birdlife abounds: little blue penguins, gannets, shags, terns, shearwaters, white-faced herons, kingfishers and oystercatchers.
+- Birdlife abounds: little blue penguins, gannets, shags, terns, shearwaters, white-faced herons, kingfishers and oyster catchers.

-Perhaps encounter dolphins or spot stingray, blue cod and orca.
+- Perhaps encounter dolphins or spot stingray, blue cod and orca.

-Learn lots from the commentary.
+- Learn lots from the commentary.

-Ship Cove is listed as a Category1, Historic Place, New Zealand Heritage List.
+- Ship Cove is listed as a Category 1, Historic Place, New Zealand Heritage List.

 Whanganui River Jetboat